 You will become absolutely crackerjack at doing everything with your hands full all the time!
 Whether your hands are full of little ones, washing, or the umpteen toys you pick up on your way out of the bathroom octopus style.

+Are you a stay at home mum returning to work wondering how your newfound skills can translate?
 Are there any other skills you’d add to this list?
 Drop me a comment and share!